Employees' Provident Fund Organisation: Provident Fund is calculated 12% on the basic allowance plus the allowances received by all the employees across the board. The cap on the calculation of basic allowance is Rs. 15000. Further, the basic plus the allowances received by all employees across the board should be considered for calculation of EPF wages, not the gross wages for the calculation of EPF dues.Principles laid down for allowances to be excluded

+Percentage breakdown

+EPFOF dues has two contributions.
+One is the employee’s contribution which is deducted from employee’s salary / wages and another is employer’s contribution which is to be paid by the employer every month.
+The employee’s contribution is 12% of the basic wage as per sec.2(b) of the act and employer’s share of contribution is also 12% of the basic wage as per sec.2(b) of the act.
+This is made up of 8.33% transfer to EPS (Employee Pension Scheme) and 3.67% transfer to EPF (Employee Provident Fund).
+Additionally the employer has to bear 0.50% as administrative charges on EPF and 0.50% as EDLI (employer’s Deposit linked Insurance) Charges.
+So the employer has to pay a total of 13% of the basic wage.

-Landmark Judgements
+Landmark judgements

+APFC v/s M/s G4S Security Services (India)

+Supreme Court of India vide Civil Appeal 9284 Of 2013 stated that the Basic Wage under EPF and MP Act, 1952 can not be equated with Minimum Wage under the Minimum Wages Act, 1948.
+Thus, the Minimum Wage can be bifurcated into Basic and House Rent Allowance; and EPF can only be paid on Basic only.

+The Director, Centre for DNA Fingerprinting And Diagnostics, Uppal, Hyderabad v/s The Asst.
+Provident Fund Commissioner-II Compliance, Hyderabad & others

+Telangana High Court vide WP 31702 of 2022 Delivered a Comprehensive Judgement over conducting proceedings under Section 7A of EPF & MP Act.

+Briefly, Hon'ble HC stated that every Commissioner must strictly comply with the instructions and guidelines stated in Circular by the department dated 14-02-2020, 01-10-2020 and 19-01-2021.

 The Regional Provident Fund Commissioner (II) West Bengal vs Vivekananda Vidamandir And Others

-Honourable Supreme Court of India vide above mentioned Case stated that any of the allowances universally, necessarily and ordinarily paid to all across the board, such emoluments are basic wages and the employer should consider the same while deducting and remitting the EPF Dues.
+Supreme Court of India vide above mentioned case stated that any of the allowances universally, necessarily and ordinarily paid to all across the board, such emoluments are basic wages and the employer should consider the same while deducting and remitting the EPF Dues.
 Hence, any allowance which is paid to every employee categorically will be covered under the purview of EPF.

 Civicon Engineering Contracting India Pvt.
 Ltd. vs Central Board of Trustees & Ors

-Honourable Delhi High Court stated that Central Provident Fund Commissioner (‘CPFC’) shall pass immediate practice directions in respect of uploading of all orders which are passed by the Regional Provident Fund Commissioners (RPFCs), Assistant Provident Fund Commissioners (APFC), Central Government Industrial Tribunal (CGIT) and any other officials/authorities who adjudicate disputes.
+Delhi High Court stated that Central Provident Fund Commissioner (‘CPFC’) shall pass immediate practice directions in respect of uploading of all orders which are passed by the Regional Provident Fund Commissioners (RPFCs), Assistant Provident Fund Commissioners (APFC), Central Government Industrial Tribunal (CGIT) and any other officials/authorities who adjudicate disputes.